-(2) The table assumes that all shares are sold in the primary offering, with 1/4 of the gross offering proceeds from the sale of Class A shares, 1/4 of the gross offering proceeds from the sale of Class I shares, 1/4 of the gross offering proceeds from the sale of Class D shares and 1/4 of the gross offering proceeds from the sale of Class T shares.
+(2) The table assumes that all shares are sold in the primary offering, with 1/2 of the gross offering proceeds from the sale of Class A shares, 1/4 of the gross offering proceeds from the sale of Class I shares and 1/4 of the gross offering proceeds from the sale of Class T shares.
 The number of shares of each class sold and the relative proportions in which the classes of shares are sold are uncertain and may differ significantly from this assumption.
 For Class A shares sold in the primary offering, our advisor will pay upfront selling commissions of up to 6.0% and upfront dealer manager fees of up to 2.5%.
-For Class D shares sold in the primary offering, our advisor may pay upfront selling commissions of up to 3.0% to the dealer manager on purchases of \$5,000,000 or more.
-We cannot estimate the number of purchases of Class D shares that will be made in excess of \$5,000,000.
-For Class I shares sold in the primary offering, our advisor may pay an upfront dealer manager fee of up to 1.0% to the dealer manager.
+For Class I shares sold in the primary offering, our advisor may pay an upfront dealer manager fee of up to 1.0% to the dealer manager (which dealer manager fees will be waived for registered investment advisors not affiliated with a broker-dealer, which we refer to as non-affiliated registered investment advisors and on whose behalf our advisor may pay a registered investment adviser fee of up to 1% on behalf of the registered investment advisor client) and no selling commissions.
 For Class T shares sold in the primary offering, our advisor will pay upfront selling commissions of up to 3.0% and upfront dealer manager fees of up to 2.5%.
-Our advisor will also pay stockholder servicing fees to the dealer manager over time, subject to Financial Industry Regulatory Authority, Inc. ("FINRA") limitations on underwriting compensation as follows: (a) for Class D shares only, a stockholder servicing fee equal to 0.5% per annum of the aggregate NAV for the Class D shares sold in the primary offering and (b) for Class T shares only, a stockholder servicing fee equal to 1.0% per annum of the aggregate NAV for the Class T shares sold in the primary offering, in each case, payable monthly in arrears.
-Our advisor intends to recoup the selling commissions, dealer manager fees and stockholder servicing fees it funds through the receipt of the Contingent Advisor Payment, as defined below.
+For Class T shares only, our advisor will also pay the dealer manager over time a stockholder servicing fee equal to 1.0% per annum of the aggregate NAV for the Class T shares sold in the primary offering, payable monthly in arrears, subject to the Financial Industry Regulatory Authority, Inc. ("FINRA") limitations on underwriting compensation.
+Our advisor intends to recoup the selling commissions, dealer manager fees and stockholder servicing fees it funds through the receipt of the Contingent Advisor Payment, as defined and described below.
 See "Management Compensation."
 We will also pay or reimburse certain organization and offering expenses, including, subject to FINRA limitations on underwriting compensation, certain wholesaling expenses.
-No selling commissions, dealer manager fees or stockholder servicing fees will be paid on shares under the distribution reinvestment plan.
+No selling commissions, dealer manager fees or stockholder servicing fees will be paid on shares issued under the distribution reinvestment plan.
 See also "Plan of Distribution-Dealer Manager and Participating Broker-Dealer Compensation and Terms."